GeCo: Evaluating Geometric Consistency for Video Generation via Motion and Structure: Experiments

-\myparagraph{Evaluation protocol.} To ensure fair comparison across different models with their own native generation settings, we evaluate \ourmethod{} on overlapping $\approx 3$-second windows resampled to a maximum of $f_{\text{eval}}{=}8$ FPS.
+\myparagraph{Evaluation protocol.} To ensure fair comparison across different models with their own native generation settings, we compute \ourmethod{} scores on overlapping $\approx 3$-second windows resampled to a maximum of $f_{\text{eval}}{=}8$ FPS.
 Within each window, we compute motion, structure, and fused scores averaged over pixels with valid depth and covisibility.
 Final clip-level scores are derived from the frame-weighted average of these windows, and we report the mean across all 320 clips (80 prompts $\times$ 4 seeds) per model.

 \myparagraph{Motion magnitude.} High consistency scores can stem from valid geometry or simply a lack of motion in generated videos.
-To disambiguate these, we also include a normalized motion statistic per each model.
-We quantify motion using the per-frame optical flow magnitude normalized by the image diagonal ($m_t$).
-We define Total Motion as the cumulative normalized optical flow ($\sum m_t$) over the clip, representing the total amount of visual change independent of FPS.
-We also define Mean Motion as the total motion divided by duration ($\text{Total Motion}/S$), with clip length $S$, representing the average speed of the camera.
-These statistics allow us to assess geometric scores relative to the video's dynamic intensity.
+Therefore, geometric consistency metrics should be jointly analyzed with motion to distinguish truly consistent generation from degenerate, static outputs.
+We first quantify motion using the per-frame optical flow magnitude normalized by the image diagonal ($m_t$), and introduce two metrics: Total Motion is the cumulative flow ($\sum m_t$) over the clip, representing the overall dynamism and amount of visual change independent of FPS.
+Mean Motion divides total motion by duration ($\text{Total Motion}/S$), representing the average rate of visual change (\ie, apparent camera speed).